Skip to content

 copier copy gh:jcentner/copilot-autonomous-template my-project

-It scaffolds the full setup — stage-machine state files, hooks, core subagents (planner, tester, reviewer, critic, product-owner), manual-override prompts, vision lock template, ADR skeleton.
-Works with any language. copier update pulls improvements as the template evolves.
+It scaffolds the whole setup (stage machine, hooks, subagents, vision lock template, ADR skeleton), and copier update pulls improvements as the template evolves.
+Works in any language.

-The bottleneck has shifted from "getting the agent to implement sensibly" to "defining what to build and reviewing what it built."
-That's a much better problem to have — and the next thing I want to make easier.
+The bottleneck has shifted from "getting the agent to implement sensibly" to "knowing what I want it to build and reviewing what it built."
+That's a much better problem to have, and the next one I want to make easier.